DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Conclusion

 \section{Conclusion}

-In this work, we introduced \textit{DeFacto}, the first vision-language reasoning framework explicitly grounded in counterfactual supervision, designed to enforce region-faithful reasoning and abstention behavior when critical evidence is missing.
-To enable this counterfactual reasoning paradigm, we proposed an automatic pipeline for constructing counterfactual datasets, which leverages language model parsing, open-vocabulary detection, and OCR to mask question-relevant regions without requiring manual annotations.
-Using this pipeline, we built a counterfactual dataset about 100k images to support training and evaluation.
-Extensive experiments across multiple diverse benchmarks demonstrate that DeFacto consistently improves both answer accuracy and visual grounding faithfulness over strong baselines.
-Our ablation studies further confirm the necessity of counterfactual training and region-level reward design in enhancing interpretability and robustness.
+In this work, we introduced \textit{DeFacto}, a vision-language reasoning framework grounded in counterfactual supervision and designed to enforce region-faithful reasoning and abstention behavior when critical evidence is missing.
+To enable this paradigm, we proposed an automatic pipeline that leverages language model parsing, open-vocabulary detection, and OCR to mask question-relevant regions without manual annotation, and used it to construct a counterfactual dataset of about 100k images, together with a human-verified benchmark for evaluating evidence-grounded reasoning.
+Extensive experiments across diverse benchmarks demonstrate that \textit{DeFacto} consistently improves both answer accuracy and visual grounding faithfulness over strong baselines, while our ablation studies confirm the necessity of counterfactual training and region-level reward design.
+We note several limitations: our region proposal relies on publicly available detectors (e.g., RPN, OCR, and open-vocabulary models), which may introduce occasional errors but can be alleviated as stronger detectors become available; our counterfactual dataset, while sufficient for controlled experiments, remains modest compared to large-scale pretraining corpora; and our evaluation has so far focused on static images, leaving the extension to videos and temporal reasoning as an open direction.
 We believe these findings open new directions for integrating counterfactual supervision into multimodal reasoning systems, with potential extensions to video understanding and embodied AI.